 For holders of accounting certifications salary ranges grow.
 In addition, many accounting certifications have recognition as international accounting certifications.
 This fact improves the job prospects for accounting bachelor degree holders.

 Enrolled Agent represents tax certifications that allow applicants to work with the IRS or represent clients in front of the IRS.
-An Enrolled Agent exam focuses on tax.
+An Enrolled Agent exam focuses on income tax.
 It makes for a good secondary accounting certification behind a CPA certification.
 For those specifically looking for government accounting certifications, other than the Enrolled Agent, the CPA, CGMA, and CGAP offer access to government work.
 As previously mentioned, applicants can still pursue more specific certifications and even some accounting certifications without degree such as the bookkeeping certifications.

 Careers in Accounting